Classic Carpenters

 Classic Carpenters is the fourth studio album by Australian recording artist Dami Im, released on 22 April 2016 by Sony Music Australia.
-The album consists of cover versions of American vocal duo The Carpenters' songs.

-The album was certified Gold is Australia (more than 35000 units sales) in April 2017.
+The album consists of cover versions of American vocal duo the Carpenters' songs.
+The album was certified Gold is Australia (more than 35,000 units) in April 2017.

-Im said "My intention wasn't to copy Karen's voice or her tone, our voices naturally sound so different.
+Im said: "My intention wasn't to copy Karen's voice or her tone, our voices naturally sound so different.
 I tried to bring out the joy and the innocence in the songs while trying to sing them as honest and raw as I could as Dami, rather than pretending to be someone else."
 Adding, "With this album and through my live performances, I hope to be remembered as the girl who is a real musician at heart who speaks truthfully through her craft."

+Background and recording

+It was Sony that decided that Im needed to record an album of Carpenter covers and Im said the process of making this album was filled with "frustrating hurdles".

+Im recorded tracks over several weeks at Michael Tan's studio in Potts Point, Sydney.
+Im did not want to replicate the songs, she wanted to reinterpret the songs and bring something "new and different" to them.
+Im said she "poured her heart into the project" and "enjoyed the process of reinterpreting some of the beautifully writing songs that were loved by millions of people around the world".

+Once completed, the tracks were sent to Ross Fraser A&R at Sony Music who asked Im to re-recorded approximately 90% of them, stating that Sony didn't like them and that "they were not good enough".
+Disheartened, Im, Jones and Tan re-recorded the album the way Sony wanted.

 Promotional videos

-On 15 April, Im released a video for "(They Long to Be) Close to You".

-On 17 April, Im released a video for "There's a Kind of Hush".

-On 19 April, Im released a video for "Yesterday Once More".
+Im released a video for "(They Long to Be) Close to You" on 15 April, a video for "There's a Kind of Hush" on 17 April, and a video for "Yesterday Once More" on 19 April.